A trial of high intensity focused ultrasound (HIFU) for bone cancer in the lower part of the spine

 Phase 2

-This trial is looking at a treatment called high intensity focused ultrasound (HIFU) for cancer that starts in the lower part of the spine.
+This trial looked at high intensity focused ultrasound (HIFU) for a type of bone cancer called sacral chordoma.
+This is a primary bone cancer Open a glossary item that starts in the lower part of the spine.

 More about this trial